Measuring your effectiveness

-A practical guide for services working with children and young people affected by sexual abuse
+Practical guide for services working with children and young people affected by sexual abuse to monitor their work

-This resource is for any CSA service looking to set up or improve its monitoring and evaluation system.
-Commissioners may also find this guide helpful in understanding more about how CSA services can develop the monitoring and evaluation of their work and how they can support this process.
+This resource is for any child sexual abuse service looking to set up or improve its monitoring and evaluation system.
+Commissioners may also find this guide helpful in understanding more about how services can develop the monitoring and evaluation of their work and how they can support this process.

 What does the guide cover?

-- Part 1 provides a brief overview of monitoring and evaluation and why it is important for CSA services and discusses some of the specific challenges faced by CSA services in monitoring and evaluating their work.
+- Part 1 provides an overview of monitoring and evaluation and why it is important for services and discusses some of the specific challenges service may face.

-- Part 2 discusses issues that are of particular importance for CSA services to consider in developing their monitoring and evaluation, such as how to take account of ethical issues that arise, obtain informed consent and take a trauma-informed approach.
+- Part 2 discusses issues services should consider in developing their monitoring and evaluation, such as how to take account of ethical issues that arise, obtain informed consent and take a trauma-informed approach.

-- Part 3 takes you through the stages of developing your monitoring and evaluation, from articulating your Theory of Change, documenting your approach, creating an evaluation plan, designing tools to collect information to thinking about how to report and share your findings.
+- Part 3 takes you through the stages of developing your monitoring and evaluation, from considering your Theory of Change, documenting your approach, creating an evaluation plan, designing tools to collect and share information.